mohammedasker/100-days-of-code/log.md

 **Thoughts**: I did a very simple task of changing the colors and font size of paragraph using JavaScript functions.
 Still not easy, however for the first time in a while, I'm actually enjoying this.

+### Day 7: June 17, 2019

+**Today's Progress**: Successfully built a simple task if making dynamic paragraph.

+**Thoughts**: I cannot believe myself!
+I actually managed to change the sizes, font style, colors, and position of the paragraph without looking up a tutorial!
+I only read a guide, played a little bit, came up a tiny task and made it one.
+Now, I begin to understand a little bit of how to change HTML/CSS using the function feature in JavaScript.